isaacrobinson2000/CoffeeCupCursorTheme/README.md

 [https://github.com/isaacrobinson2000/CursorCreate/releases](https://github.com/isaacrobinson2000/CursorCreate/releases)

+#### Linux

+Download and extract the theme from the tar.gz file, and then place the theme in "/usr/share/icons" or "~/.icons"

+#### Mac

+Download the the .cape file, and then double click on it.
+You will need to install [Mousecape](https://github.com/alexzielenski/Mousecape/releases) first.

+#### Windows

+Download and extract the theme for the zip file, then right click on the "install.inf" file and click "Install".

 ## Building From Source

 This project uses the CursorCreate build system for building cursors.
 You can find installation directions at the link below: